How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 CAT Exam Personal Interview (PI)

 A PI is a detailed one-on-one interview round of the candidate with a panel of interviewers.
 Here, the interviewers usually try to understand the candidate's motives, problem-solving abilities, and the reason behind choosing the particular B-school.
-Candidates must have a knack of a few frequently asked questions and appear for some mock interviews to ace this round.
+Candidates must have a knack for a few frequently asked questions and appear for some mock interviews to ace this round.

 CAT Exam Written Ability Test (WAT)